hauptem/F5-Inline-LTM-Pool-Status-iRule/README.md

 - Always test thoroughly in non-production environments before deployment
 - Backup your F5 configuration before implementing any changes
 - Review and understand all code before deploying to production systems

-By using this software, you acknowledge that you have read and understood these disclaimers and agree to use this solution at your own risk.